 The winery is located almost across from Sutter Home on Highway 29 just south of the town of St. Helena; building a winery here at the time was a good move strategically because of the train tracks that were located in front of the winery (still here, only used by the Napa Valley Wine Train these days).
 Wine could easily be shipped from the winery down to the San Francisco Bay area via these train tracks.

 NOTE: In early 2016 the winery temporarily moved their tasting room to a large barrel room (before the tasting room was in non-descript looking building).
 This contemporary temporary tasting cellar is extremely spacious and nicely decorated and has to be the most spacious fancy temporary tasting room in the Napa Valley.
-Construction continues on the old winery/tasting room/redwood barrel room – no estimate on when that will open but judging by the construction, probably not until July 2018 or perhaps slightly later in the year.
+Construction continues on the old winery/tasting room/redwood barrel room – no estimate on when that will open but judging by the construction, probably not until mid 2019 or perhaps slightly later in the year.

 A sizable bar is located in the current tasting room on one side with several tables if you would rather sit down for your tasting – and plenty of lounge style more private seating among their barrels on the other side.
 Weather permitting, outside seating is available at tables next to several rows of empty wine barrels.